HScheiber/Orcinus/README.md

 2. In this folder you'll find the onboard administator configurations used for previous onboard administator replacements.

-3. Create a new configuration file such as "Pack##_OA_Settings.cfg".
+3. Create a new configuration file such as `Pack##_OA_Settings.cfg`.
 The file name isn't important but make sure the file extension is `.cfg`.

 4. Compare the differences in settings between two previous examples.
 Adjust your new configuration file accordingly.
 You'll need to set some names and IP addresses for the enclosure, rack, and nodes within.
 Make sure at least one admin user has access, e.g.